Karjiss/linux-course/h0-hei-weppi.md

 # h0 - Hei Weppi

-a) Tässä minun ensimmäinen tehtävä!
+a) This is my first assignment

 ## References